Holoti/CalculatorServiceGo/README.md

 }
 ```

-Expression consist of integers and arithmetic operations (+, -, *, /, unary minus and brackets).
+Expression can consist of integers and arithmetic operations (+, -, *, /, unary minus and brackets).
 Support for float values as input is WIP.

-If expression is valid, response code is `200` and response is following:
+If expression is valid, status code is `200` and response is following:

 ```
 {